 Transitioning to Online Teaching with UVACollab: A Brief Checklist

-Beginning Thursday, March 19, the University is transitioning all courses to online formats.
-This brief checklist offers some basic suggestions and recommendations as you consider the best ways to modify your courses.
+Here is a checklist that offers suggestions and recommendations using UVACollab as you prepare for online teaching.
 Links to illustrated, step-by-step instructions are provided for each option.

 - Create course sites, if necessary.